nenslen/connect-four/README.md

 - Board: The game board at this particular state (ie. The arrangement of the player pieces in the Connect Four grid)
 - Score: The score of this state, based on a heuristic (explained in the next section)
 - Depth: How deep this state is in the search

 The move that results in the best score for the current player is the chosen move.

 #### Scoring Heuristic
 The score of a state is assigned based on how good the state's board is for each player.
 How good a state is for a particular player depends on how many possible ways they can still win, and how many moves it will take to reach a winning state.
-To compute the score of a state:
-For each possible line of 4 consecutive tiles on the board:
+To compute the score of a state, we look at each possible line of 4 consecutive tiles on the board and:
 - Count the number of:
   - Red pieces
   - Blue pieces